Dorchester History Lesson: Dorchester Day Parade

-Dorchester was settled and grew, at times jockeying with Boston in importance.
+Dorchester was settled and grew, at times jockeying with Boston for importance.
 But eventually, as we’ve learned in previous History Lessons (you have read them all, right???), it was fully incorporated into the City of Boston by 1870.

 The next year, 1905, was the first parade associated with Dorchester Day and that parade ended on Savin Hill, with, you guessed it, speeches.
 The first two celebrations were so successful that for the 3rd Dot Day, the City of Boston appropriated $2,000(!) for the daylong event and the mayor of Boston, John F. Fitzgerald, attended the celebration.
 Two US Cruisers, the Tacoma and the Cleveland, were even ordered to Dorchester Bay to shoot their cannons off at noon!